arjunshen0y/okcomputer/README.md

 # okcomputer

-A website which checks if a transaction is fraudulent
+A website which checks wheather a transaction is fraudulent

 # Installation